San Ramon Police Department

 Community Support in San Ramon

 The San Ramon Police Department has formed a tight partnership with the community.
-With programs like National Night Out, Coffee with the Cops, the Youth Academy and our popular Citizens Academy this department strives to maintain the support and trust of its residents.
+With programs like National Night Out, Coffee with the Cops, the Youth Academy, and our popular Community Academy this department strives to maintain the support and trust of its residents.

 You’ve worked hard at your current agency and that time won’t go unnoticed.